jsjoeio/twitter-stripe-mrr/README.md

    node index.js --dry-run
    ```

-7. Run the script and post to Twitter
+6. Run the script and post to Twitter:

    ```sh
    yarn start